graded-cs-resources/IB-Computer-Science-Notes/unit1/05_Operators.md

 ## Check your Learning

-To check your answers, open `ts-node` in your command line and copy these commanss.
+To check your answers, open `ts-node` in your command line and copy these commands.

 1. At the end of the code block below, what will be printed?